 We will keep you posted on any opportunity that comes up, either for pre-laws wanting to do group volunteering or if you just want to find out more about the JD.

 Blackstone understands that the New Courses might be confusing and new students might feel a little lost when they initially start university.
 We also know from experience that students like to interact with other students who are studying similar units or share similar interests.
-Knowing this, we have created Facebook Group pages especially for students who are undertaking the Law and Society major or the Business Law major (commencing in second semester).
-The links for these pages can be found below.
+Knowing this, we have created a Facebook group especially for students who are undertaking the Law and Society major or the Business Law major (commencing in second semester).
+The link for this group is: https://www.facebook.com/groups/312367645555196/

-The Facebook pages are designed to give pre-law students at UWA a chance to interact with their peers in a more social setting.
-Don’t be afraid to post about things that don’t relate to university – the pages are there for students to get in contact with each other and discuss what ever they like!
-Blackstone will also use these pages to keep students up to date on any happenings around the Law School/UWA in general that might be of interest.
+The Facebook group is designed to give pre-law students at UWA a chance to interact with their peers in a more social setting.
+Don’t be afraid to post about things that don’t relate to university – the group is there for students to get in contact with each other and discuss whatever they like.
+Blackstone will also use this group to keep students up to date on any happenings around the Law School/UWA in general that might be of interest.